 Mainline helps colleges and universities manage, monetize, & market their esports programs.

-Mainline is the creator of Gauntlet, a worldwide esports tournament technology dedicated to hosting, administering, and managing competitive, community-focused esports events and leagues.
+Mainline is the creator of Gauntlet – a toolkit designed for esports tournament technology – and is dedicated to hosting, administering, and managing competitive, community-focused esports events and leagues.

-The university-branded esports tournament platform enables schools to manage, monetize, and market their esports programs through licensed, white-labeled technology.
+The university-branded esports tournament platform enables schools to manage, monetize, and market their esports programs through licensed, white-label sites and applications.

 Our esports platform can provide new revenue streams from the creation of additional sponsorship inventory giving schools the ability to fund program growth through brand partnerships.